-than 3200 km, one third of which situates in the region VI.
-The summary seismic energy is 6.64×10^{16} J, and the specific energy -2.07×10^{13} J. Right-lateral slips predominate there, along which epicenters with M 3.99 concentrate.
+The total length of examined interblock zone is more than 3200 km, one third of which situates in the region VI.
+The summary seismic energy is $6.64 \times 10^{16}$ J, and the specific energy - $2.07 \times 10^{13}$ J. Right-lateral slips predominate there, along which epicenters with M 3.99 concentrate.
 In the southwest outside the limit of the region magnitudes mount to 6.99.
-The level of the releasing energy in the regarded part of the zone is not more than 1×10^{-1} J. Inside the Amurian Block the specific density of the energy is $(0.15 - 9.5) \times 10^8$ J/km2/y.
+The level of the releasing energy in the regarded part of the zone is not more than $1 \times 10^{-1}$ J. Inside the Amurian Block the specific density of the energy is $(0.15-9.5)\times10^8$ J/km/y.
 Stress axes strikes are mainly near latitudinal with deflection to the northeast in the Amurian and to the northwest in the Japanese-Korean Block [Heidbach et al., 2008].

 A zone between Japanese-Korean and Okhotsk blocks situates within the Sakhalin Island, south of which it is "absorbed" by the subduction zone dipping from the Pacific Plate under Eurasia (see Figure 11).
 The considering zone includes in the west terrigenous deposits of the Cretaceous-Neogene's forarc with the thickness up to 10 km, in the central part-Mesozoic ophiolites and blue schist's, in the east - the Cretaceous island arc complex.
 Rocks underwent dislocations at the Pliocene with the formation in the east blanket-thrust structure and the development of high temperature metamorphism [Khain, 2001].
 Longitudinal right-lateral slips predominate in the up-to-date structure of the Sakhalin Island.
 The extent of the interblock zone is 1539 km, 1350 km of which situate within the region VI.
-The summary energy mounts to 1.49×10^{16} J, and the specific energy - to 9.65×10^{12} J. Numerous epicenters have M 3.99-4.99, singles - up to 6.99.
+The summary energy mounts to $1.49 \times 10^{16}$ J, and the specific energy - to $9.65 \times 10^{12}$ J. Numerous epicenters have M 3.99-4.99, singles - up to 6.99

 Other interblock zones in boundaries of Kuril-Kamchatka, Okhotsk, North Japan and Japanese-Korean blocks are included in the East Asian Subduction Zone.
 Its seismofocal plane or BZ deeps a long way west outside the limit of mentioned interblock zones and must be regarded as a single whole (see Figure 11).
-Main components of the subduction zone are: Japanese and Kuril deep water trenches, Kuril Island Arc and the NE part of the Japanese Arc, deep water back arc basins in the Sea of Okhotsk and Sea of Japan.